Postgraduate MA

 To gain a place on this MA Literature and Culture course, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your personal statement (up to 4000 characters), we’ll want to understand:
+Within your personal statement (up to 500 words), we’ll want to understand:

-• what motivates you and what current experiences do you have in literature and culture?
+• What motivates you and what current experiences do you have in literature and culture?

-• how have you been involved and what did you do?
+• How have you been involved and what did you do?

-• do you have any knowledge of the literature or cultural sector; are there any projects that inspire you?
+• Do you have any knowledge of the literature or cultural sector; are there any projects that inspire you?

-• what are your future goals?
+• What are your future goals?

 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps - we will either make you an offer based on your qualifications and application statement or ask for more information or writing samples for those returning to education after a break.